What is a cryptocurrency wallet?

 - You need to have a physical device to make transactions.

 - Most hot wallets are free.
 Hardware wallets are physical and therefore cost money to buy.

 - Someone could still get your coin from phishing, but that’s not the wallet’s fault.

 A Paper Wallet is just a piece of paper with a generated code printed onto it.
 Both your private and public keys are printed onto the paper.
 To make a transaction, ‘swipe’ or manually copy the codes.

 - Easy and inexpensive to produce.

 - It can be good for the long-term storage of coins.

 - Paper can be lost, stolen or damaged.
 If this happens, the coins are most likely gone!

 - How safe are cryptocurrency wallets?

-- The security of a wallet depends in part on the type of wallet used, and on, you, the user.
+- The security of a wallet depends partly on the type of wallet used and on, you, the user.